-The H1N1 virus remained viable the longest on hard, non-porous surfaces like the stainless steel and plastic.
+The H1N1 virus remained viable the longest on hard, non-porous surfaces like stainless steel and plastic.
 However, the flu was non-viable in under 10 hours for even the worst surface–the stainless steel.
 The researchers concluded that the H1N1 is “likely to survive up to a few hours.”

 Another set of scientists in the UK tested the viability of a range of viruses on HEPA filters, including Bacillus atrophaeus and MS-2 coliphage.
-They placed the viruses on the HEPA filter, and then blew air through the filter at a constant rate to simulate usage of the HEPA filter.
+They placed the viruses on the HEPA filter and then blew air through the filter at a constant rate to simulate the usage of the HEPA filter.

 Their data found that the majority of the viruses survived no longer than 2 days.
-However, the MS-2 coliphage virus – a non-enveloped virus that has been shown to survive longer than enveloped virus – was able to survive up to 6 days.
+However, the MS-2 coliphage virus – a non-enveloped virus that has been shown to survive longer than an enveloped virus – was able to survive up to 6 days.
 (The COVID-19 coronavirus is an enveloped virus, not like the MS-2 coliphage virus).

 It the Same for HEPAs With The Covid-19 Virus?

 The study above is for H1N1 (influenza A), not the coronavirus.
 There’s little data available specifically on how long the Covid-19 coronavirus lasts.